Thermally driven quantum refrigerator autonomously resets superconducting qubit: Supplementary Information

-Having introduced our dynamical model, we review the coefficient of performance (COP), following Ref.~\cite{hofer2016a}.
-Denote by $\mathcal{Q}_3$ the current of heat drawn from the target system.
-Denote by $\mathcal{Q}_1$ the current of heat drawn by qubit 1 from the hot bath.
-An absorption refrigerator's COP equals the ratio of one to the other:
+Having introduced our dynamical model, we review the steady-state coefficient of performance (COP), following Ref.~\cite{hofer2016a}.
+Denote by $\mathcal{J}_T$ the steady-state current of heat drawn from the target system.
+Denote by $\mathcal{J}_H$ the steady-state current of heat drawn by $Q_1$ from the hot bath.
+The currents' ratio equals an absorption refrigerator's steady-state COP: